 The course belongs to the USP-300 module

-Course is not available for students from other programmes.
+The course is not available to students from other degree programmes.

 Recommended time for completion: first year